Ben Lacey, Aquila Super

 It is very difficult to demonstrate satisfactory trustee behaviour to an auditor with only a verbal agreement.
 A written commercial lease mitigates this type of audit compliance and financial risk.

 Although drafting a commercial lease with an unrelated tenant may not be a specified legislated requirement, it is not advisable to have an undocumented lease arrangement in an SMSF.
 Your obligation as a trustee is held at a higher standard.
 If you are unsure if a lease agreement is needed in your fund, we highly recommend speaking to your SMSF adviser or auditor to ensure you can provide adequate evidence supporting compliance with SISA for audit and are able to meet your obligations and responsibilities as a trustee.

 Please note, if your fund owns property via a related ungeared property trust, it is a legislative requirement to have a legally enforceable lease in place with related tenants.

-Ben Lacey is a partner at Aquila Super and is responsible for the firm’s SMSF Audit Division and managing the Sydney office.
-Ben is a senior audit partner, is a registered SMSF auditor and is recognised as an SMSF Specialist Auditor™ with the SMSF Association.
+Ben is a senior audit partner responsible for the firm’s NSW SMSF Audit Division.
+He is a registered SMSF auditor and recognised as an SMSF Specialist Auditor™ with the SMSF Association.